salto-io/salto/docs/syntax.md

 }
 ```

-For the following instance change, an error will be thrown to the user on deploy:
+For the following instance change, an error will be shown to the user on deploy and the change will not be deployed:
 ```HCL
 // before
 salto.notUpdatable invalid {